telerik/winforms-docs/knowledge-base/delete-diagram-shapes-with-related-connections.md

 ## Solution

 **DiagramInputBehavior** is responsible for handling the user's input.
 Hence, we should create a derivative of **DiagramInputBehavior** and override its **HandleKeyDown**.
 When the Delete key is pressed, all selected shapes are iterated, their connections are removed.
-At the end, the selected shape is also deleted:
+In the end, the selected shape is also deleted:

 ````C#